Chapter 1 – Fantasy in Reality

 I’m not pleased!
 But every time I made a proper prayer after my truthful one, just in case.

 After three days of pilgrimage, Momokawa gained three levels.
-Even if we just travel, this form of approved Kill Stealing, sometimes called ‘the bus’, proves to be pretty effective.
+Even if we just traveled, this form of approved Kill Stealing, sometimes called ‘the bus’, proved to be pretty effective.

 The teamwork less.

 “I told you, you have to get the attention of the rockingers, so I can flip them over!”

 “And I told you, that I won’t risk being hit by accident!
 You are the one who told me, they could probably kill me in two hits!”

 “I won’t let them hit you, so you don’t have to worry!”

 “Oh, and what if you are too slow?
 Or just mean and want to get revenge for something stupid?”